Organized-AI/pitch-deck/slides-backup.md

 <v-clicks>

 ### **For Learners**
-- Choose your track: Vibe Coding or Traditional
+- Fast-track your development journey
-- Learn through hands-on workshops
+- Learn from proven methodology
 - Connect with like-minded developers
-- Get real project experience
+- Get support from experienced community

-### **For Partners & Sponsors**
+### **For Partners**
 - Access to emerging talent pool
-- Sponsor innovative hackath events
 - Early involvement in new paradigm
+- Opportunity to shape the future
 - Direct pipeline to motivated developers

 </v-clicks>